mayureeb/mayureeb.github.io/_pages/about.md

 I am currently a memeber of the ACP-70 Standing Committee on Highway Traffic Monitoring, Transportation Research Board, National Academies of Sciences, Engineering and Medicine.

-Outside of research, I am highly involved acitivities related to Diversity, Equity and Inclusion (DEI) efforts in research and engineering.
+Outside of research, I am highly involved in acitivities related to Diversity, Equity and Inclusion (DEI) efforts in research and engineering.